 Ingredients

-- 4 cups of whole milk (or dairy-free alternative)
+- 4 cups whole milk (or dairy-free milk)

 - Pinch of salt

-- Optional toppings: raisins, fresh fruit, whipped cream, or additional cinnamon
+- Optional toppings: raisins, fresh fruit, whipped cream, extra cinnamon

 Directions

-- Cook rice with water: In a medium saucepan, combine the soaked rice with 2 cups of water.
-Bring it to a boil, then reduce the heat to a simmer.
-Cover and cook for 15-20 minutes, or until the rice has absorbed all the water.
+- In a saucepan, combine soaked rice with 2 cups water.
+Bring to a boil, lower heat, cover, and cook 15–20 minutes until water is gone.

 Variations and Tips

-- Chocolate Rice Pudding: Stir in cocoa powder or melted chocolate while cooking for a rich, chocolaty twist.
+- Chocolate twist: Stir in cocoa powder or melted chocolate while cooking.

-- Fruit-Infused Rice Pudding: Add fresh or dried fruits such as peaches, mangoes, or cranberries for a burst of flavor and texture.
+- Fruit mix: Add fresh or dried fruits like peaches, mangoes, or cranberries for extra flavor.

 Popular Regional Variations of Rice Pudding

-- Arroz con Leche (Mexico): A classic Mexican version featuring cinnamon, vanilla, and sometimes raisins, often served chilled.
+- Arroz con Leche (Mexico): Cinnamon, vanilla, and raisins; usually chilled.

-- Riz Pudding (UK): A British classic often baked in the oven, featuring nutmeg and sometimes served with a dollop of cream.
+- Rice Pudding (UK): Baked in the oven with nutmeg, sometimes a dollop of cream.

 Frequently Asked Questions (FAQs)

-- What toppings can be added to rice pudding?
-Popular toppings include fresh fruit, nuts, chocolate shavings, or a drizzle of caramel sauce.
+- What toppings go well?
+Fresh fruit, nuts, chocolate shavings, or a drizzle of caramel.

 Conclusion